Imgp3Dev/DrMITM/README.md

 For Nim version:
 Install 19.0 Nim(using choosenim or git clone)
   Git clone the repo
+  cd into the directory
 Run nim DrMITM.nim

 For Python version:
 Install Python
 git clone the repo
+cd into the directory
 Run python DrMITM.py